-A native of Brazil, Leo leads grant-making strategies devoted to the conservation of forests through market-based approaches.
+As program officer for the foundation's Conservation and Markets Initiative, Leo leads global grant-making strategies devoted to aligning market and policy incentives with conservation outcomes in the agriculture sector.
 He also collaborates with the Climate and Land Use Alliance.

-Previously, Leo oversaw projects across Latin America as Conservation Strategy Fund’s program manager and senior conservation economist.
+Previously, Leo’s career as an environmental economist and conservationist spanned the biodiversity, land use and climate fields.
+As senior economist and Brazil program lead at Conservation Strategy Fund, Leo oversaw projects across Latin America.
 He was part of the Economics of Ecosystems and Biodiversity initiative (TEEB), and lectured environmental economics and corporate sustainability internationally, including at Stanford University.
-He also carried out sustainable development research at the Mamirauá Sustainable Development Institute, where he lived for a couple years in a floating house in the remote Amazon.
-In 2012 Leo and his former colleagues received the MacArthur Foundation's Award for Creative and Effective Organizations, and more recently Leo joined the board of Conservation Strategy Fund.
-He is also an accomplished nature photographer.
+In 2012 Leo and his former colleagues received the MacArthur Foundation's Award for Creative and Effective Organizations.

-Leo earned a B.S. in biological sciences from Universidade Federal do Rio Grande do Sul in Brazil, an M.B.A. from Centro Universitário UNA and an M.S. in conservation biology from the University of Kent.
+Leo earned an M.B.A. from UNA University in Brazil, an M.S. in conservation biology from the University of Kent in England, and a BS. in biological sciences from the Federal University of Rio Grande do Sul in Brazil.
 Leo is also a Stanford Certified Project Manager.

 Conservation and Markets Initiative